The Soul's Path of Destiny

 led by Alan Clay

-This interactive online class explores how the new dwarf planets extend traditional astrology into a richer and more spiritual perspective on your personal chart.
-Two planets a week for 5 weeks.
-This is Alan's most popular course.
+Ten interactive online classes exploring how the new dwarf planets extend traditional astrology into a richer and more spiritual perspective on your personal chart.
+We explore the Houses, Aspects and Transits of each of the dwarf planets in your chart.

 reviewed by Chris Lorenz in Dell Horoscope Magazine